 Regardless, there are two factors that determine who wins an election.
 It doesn't matter provincial or federal, these factors hold true every time.
 Further, it doesn't matter what part of the world an election is being held, these two still play a major role in the outcome.

 In watching the political machines over the years, I've noticed that the party that manages these two factors the best, end up taken the podium.
-Primarily because the management of these two factors ultimately are on the minds of voters the most.
+Primarily because the management of these two factors are ultimately on the minds of voters the most.
 We often think that 'issues' are what matter to people, but I think that is fundamentally flawed.
 Its essentially what's behind the issues that needs to be addressed, and that's where the astute politician gains their greatest traction with voters.

 Any platform that elevates the fear factor is a surefire ticket to losing.
 Ever hear the adage, "Better the devil you know than the devil you don't?"
 That is why Incumbents have an advantage over others vying for their jobs.

-A message from any political hopeful that smells primarily of slash and burn which ultimately evoked a sense of doubt for the future and the fear that goes along with it.
+A message from any political hopeful that smells primarily of slash and burn policies will ultimately evoke a sense of doubt for the future and the fear that goes along with it.
 Which leads to my next point.

-Why do so many campaigns tout the message of change!
+Why do so many campaigns tout the message of change?
 Because, when an electorate has grown weary of a present government, change is equal to hope!
 The only way an incumbent loses is when the hope factor becomes greater than the status-quo.

 That is why we are eager to hear platforms and promises.
 Both are messengers of political hope, of the potential for better days and a turning of the tide.
 Hope is always what resonates in a voter's mind because its such an antidote to fear.